sachinsu/sachinsu.github.io/work_journal/software.md

          - Support (Slack communities, dedicated support agents, etc.)

      - Data Lake,
+        - Operational data - Data  used  for  the  operation  of  the  business,  including  sales,  transactional  data,inventory, and so on.
+This data is what the company runs on—if something inter‐rupts this data, the organization cannot function for very long.
+This type of data is  defined  as  Online  Transactional  Processing  (OLTP),  which  typically  involves inserting, updating, and deleting data in a database.

+        - Analytical data - Data used by data scientists and other business analysts for predictions, trending,and other business intelligence.
+This data is typically not transactional and often not  relational—it  may  be  in  a  graph  database  or  snapshots  in  a  different  format than  its  original  transactional  form.
+This  data  isn’t  critical  for  the  day-to-day operation but rather for the long-term strategic direction and decisions

          - Basically, its cheap storage area where data is just dumped from sources like OLTP systems, Other Applications, logs etc.
          - Alternate Explanation : A data lake is a storage system with an underlying Data Lake File Format and its different Data Lake Table Formats that store vast amounts of unstructured and semi-structured data, stored as-is, without a specific purpose.
 Its the primary destination for growing volumes and varieties of exploratory and operational data next to data warehouse destinations.
          - From here, Subset of the data is moved to classical data warehouse (typically on cloud) for analytics or gaining insights